 The National Council of Architectural Registration Boards (NCARB), as a federation of all registration boards of the United States including Kentucky, sets national standards for architectural registration.
-NCARB interprets these standards, maintains records, and acts as the central clearinghouse and contact point for all interns, architects and registration boards in matters dealing with the registration and professional conduct of architects.
-NCARB is responsible for establishing, interpreting, and enforcing the IDP training requirement.
+NCARB interprets these standards, maintains records, and acts as the central clearinghouse and contact point for all aspiring architects, architects and registration boards in matters dealing with the registration and professional conduct of architects.
+NCARB is responsible for establishing, interpreting, and enforcing the Architectural Experience Program (AXP) training requirement.

 Kentucky’s registration requirements establish the minimum criteria for legally practicing architecture.
-One of those requirements is participation in and the successful completion of a well documented and verified training program.
-In this regard, the Kentucky Board of Architects requires an individual to participate in NCARB’s IDP for initial registration.
-Participation in IDP exposes you to the comprehensive training that is essential for competent practice.
+One of those requirements is participation in and the successful completion of a well-documented and verified training program.
+In this regard, the Kentucky Board of Architects requires an individual to participate in NCARB’s AXP for initial registration.
+Participation in AXP exposes you to the comprehensive training that is essential for competent practice.

-If you have not enrolled in NCARB’s IDP establishing a Council Record and wish to do so, you must request your NCARB Record Application from the Council office (NCARB; 1801 K Street, NW, Suite 1100-K; Washington, DC 20006) or by going on-line to apply at www.ncarb.org/forms
+If you have not enrolled in NCARB’s AXP establishing a Council Record and wish to do so, you apply at NCARB

-In order to download a copy of the current edition of the guidelines (2007-2008) go to www.ncarb.org/forms/idp_guidelines.pdf
+In order to download a copy of the current guidelines: AXP-Guidelines

-Falsifying IDP Training Unit Reports or cheating on or violating the confidentiality of the ARE is unethical, illegal, and subject to disciplinary action.
+Also please note Falsifying AXP hours documented, or cheating on, or violating the confidentiality of the ARE is unethical, illegal, and subject to disciplinary action.

 Architect Registration Examination (ARE)

-Another of the Kentucky registration requirements one must have in order to obtain a license to legally practice architecture in the Commonwealth is the successful completion and passing of all divisions in NCARB’s Architect Registration Examination (ARE).
+In order to obtain a license to practice architecture in the Commonwealth, the successful completion and passing of all divisions of NCARB’s Architect Registration Examination (ARE) is required.

-For more information about the Architect Registration Examination (ARE) go to NCARB’s website at www.ncarb.org/are/arefacts.html.
+To learn more about the Architect Registration Examination (ARE) see NCARB’s ARE guidelines: ARE 5.0 Guidelines

 Kentucky’s Three Year Eligibility Renewal Requirement